- RSA is an asymmetric cryptography system that uses public and private keys to encrypt and decrypt information.

 m = C^d mod n

-Thus, the original message is recovered m.
+Thus, the original message m is recovered.

 Practical example of how RSA works